 The FTTR additionally allows Leonardo to test multiple types of gearboxes with just one test rig.

-“Most of our test rigs can only test a particular type of gearbox, but the investment was made in a core rig facility with different interchangeable pallets so that we could have multiple gearboxes that could be tested on the same rig,” explained Angus Morgan, Transmission Test Facility Manager at Leonardo’s site in Yeovil.
+“Most of our test rigs can only test a particular type of gearbox, but the investment was made in a core rig facility with different interchangeable pallets so that we could have multiple gearboxes that could be tested on the same rig,” explains Angus Morgan, Transmission Test Facility Manager at Leonardo’s site in Yeovil.

 This allows every transmission system that is manufactured by Leonardo to be tested through the FTTR, simulating start up, ground runs, take off, cruise flight and landing.

 “We are checking areas like pressures, temperatures, flow rates and temperature of bearings.
-We then take the gearbox apart and visually inspect it to make sure it is running correctly and then we run it again to ensure there are no leaks” said Morgan.
+We then take the gearbox apart and visually inspect it to make sure it is running correctly and then we run it again to ensure there are no leaks,” adds Morgan.
+“It ensures that they are in the best condition they can possibly be before they are delivered.”

 The FTTR is computer-controlled and has been used to test the main gearboxes for the AW159 Wildcat, Lynx and Apache AH1 helicopters, as well as tail and intermediate gearboxes for the AW139 and AW149.
 In recent years, the FTTR has also been used extensively to support testing gearboxes for the AW101 programme.